pubkey/rxdb/orga/before-next-major.md

 This list contains things that have to be done but will create breaking changes.

-- [x] ~~Switch out default-validator to ajv~~ Canceled: Ajv increases the build size by 80kB and has a worse performance
-- [x] disableKeyCompression by default.
-- [x] ~~compress encrypted hex-strings before saving them~~ Canceled: Should be done by pouchdb
-- [x] RxDatabase().collection() currently accepts `RxSchema` and `RxJsonSchema` which is confusing.
-Only allow `RxJsonSchema`
-- [x] Schemas can currently have `required: true` only specific fields.
-This is agains the json-schema-standard.
-Required fields should be set via `required: ['fieldOne', 'fieldTwo']`
-- [x] Move to [babel-preset-env](https://babeljs.io/env/) and `babel@7.0.0`
-- [x] ~~refactor `rx-change-event.js` so the typings have a more clear structure~~ Canceled: Not worth the change
-- [x] Do cross-instance communication with https://github.com/pubkey/broadcast-channel (faster, less performance-waste)
-- [x] Set QueryChangeDetection via RxDatabase-option
-- [x] @ngohuunam via gitter: "I need to apply to pouch setting option skip_setup: true. it's seem re-enabled again in v.7.0"
-- [x] Reuse an RxDocument-protoptye per collection instead of resetting ORM-methods and attribute getters/setters on each instance
-- [x] Do writes on inMemory-collections direct to the parent [see](https://github.com/pubkey/rxdb/issues/744#issuecomment-414506406)

 # Maybe

 ## Use Proxy instead of getters/setter on RxDocument